-However, over half of Americans don’t even have $1,000 in savings.
+However, 30 percent of American households don't even have $1,000 in savings.
 Even if you think you do have enough in savings, you still might not have enough saved up to pay these unexpected bills.

 What can you do to handle unexpected medical bills?
 Here are a few options available to you to cover these expenses: